 A network of independent fiscal institutions (IFIs) was set up in 2013.
 This network, open to all independent institutions of the European Union, provides a framework for them to exchange views, expertise and resources on subjects of common interest.
-It aims to encourage exchanges of information between institutions on their practices, the difficulties encountered in carrying out their tasks, their reading of European texts, etc. The network holds two meetings each year, in spring and autumn.
-The autumn meetings were held in Bratislava from 2013 to 2015, in Paris in 2016, in Madrid in 2017.
-The spring meetings are organised in the margins of the OECD meetings (Vienna in 2015, Paris in 2016, Edinburgh in 2016).
-There are also numerous e-mail exchanges and bilateral meetings between network members.
+It aims at encouraging exchanges of information between institutions on their practices, the difficulties encountered in carrying out their tasks, their reading of European texts, etc. Since the network was set up, it has been very useful to the work of the High Council for learning from others and comparing working methods.

 Now made up of 32 institutions, it has a President and two Vice-Presidents.
 The network holds two meetings a year, in spring and autumn.
 Two meetings were held in Paris, one in 2016 and the other in 2022.
 There are also numerous e-mail exchanges, videoconferences and bilateral meetings between network members.
 Cooperation has also gradually been established between the IFIs participating in the network and the European committees where economic and financial issues are discussed (Economic and Financial Committee and Economic Policy Committee).

 In addition to exchanging information between IFIs, the network has gradually become a key source of information on public finance in Europe.
 Since its creation, it has published numerous studies and contributions, in particular through a regular publication, the European Fiscal Monitor, which, based on the work of the network's members, covers the latest developments in public finances in Europe, examines fiscal policies pursued by member states, etc. The HCFP's general rapporteur is a member of its editorial committee.